Amodar/twitterGeoHelp/README.md

 # twitterGeoHelp
-Pinpoint geolocation tweets that has #help in their tweets
+Pinpoint geolocation tweets that has #help or help me in their tweets